 With no education and no access to quality medical treatment, children are cut off from the future.

-But, 17 Leadership Development Program students entered a deep jungle near the Thailand-Burma border to minister to the children and adults living in Sao-Hin.
+But, 17 Leadership Development Program* students entered a deep jungle near the Thailand-Myanmar border to minister to the children and adults living in Sao-Hin.

 Dust billowed from the ground as boys and girls ran toward the river, followed closely by the Leadership Development Program students towing bags of shampoo and soap on their shoulders.